BDM Development - your first bdm class in Matlab

 Consider a systems, where data are generated by a Laplace model

-with unknown time-varying parameters $ a $ and $ b $.
+with unknown time-varying parameters and .

 We decided to estimate parameters of the system using ML estimates of parameters on a sliding window.
 The estimates are then: